ENERGY & ENVIRONMENT

 Wells are constructed with multiple repetitive layers of steel piping, called casing, and are cemented into place to protect the freshwater aquifer.
 After the well is drilled, cased, and cemented, hydraulic fracturing is carried out by pumping water mixed primarily with sand into a well at a very high pressure.
 The fractures occur over a mile below the water table, and in JKLM’s case, typically two miles below.
 Across the unconventional oil and gas industry, hydraulic fracturing requires approximately 187 billion gallons of water per year.
 This number may seem large, but it makes up only 0.87% of total industrial water used nationwide, and only 0.04% of total fresh water use.
 Water for JKLM’s operations is sourced under strict regulation, and only fresh water is stored in open lined ponds called impoundments.

 Air emissions are regulated by federal and state air quality regulations.
 Air emissions are continuously monitored.
 Natural gas consumption releases significantly less carbon dioxide, sulfur dioxide, and particulates than competing energy sources.
 Increased natural gas production has contributed to a reduction in CO2 emissions and methane emissions, resulting in cleaner air.
+Currently, air quality is the cleanest in the modern era with the EPA reporting total emissions of six criteria air pollutants have declined 73 percent since 1970.

 The hydraulic fracturing technique has been utilized for decades, with the first commercially successful operation being completed in 1950.
 Former U.S. Interior Secretary Ken Salazar stated hydraulic fracturing can be done safely and has been done safely hundreds of thousands of times.
 More recently, the Environmental Protection Agency (EPA) conducted a study and found no evidence that hydraulic fracturing has led to widespread, systematic impacts on drinking water resources in the United States.